dwmuller/NMSInventoryExplorer/README.md

 is show for an item unless you have at least one of that item in a selected inventory.

+The Item Explorer tab shows you some basic information about an item, including lists of recipes that use that item as an input, or that produce it as an output.

 The Recipe Finder tab helps you find recipes for items that you wish to craft.
 Choose a craftable item from the choice box, enter how many of the item you want, and press the Search button.
 The program will